 The investors’ tax bracket is sometimes a secondary but often crucial factor in determining asset allocation.
 The US Federal tax rate ranges from 10% to 39.6% depending on income level and filing status.
 In addition to Federal taxes, individuals may have to pay state and city taxes.

 Investors can aim to build a tax-efficient asset allocation.
-They can take advantage of preferential tax treatment of different financial securities among various investment account types – taxable, tax-deferred and tax-exempt accounts.
+They can take advantage of the preferential tax treatment of different financial securities among various investment account types – taxable, tax-deferred, and tax-exempt accounts.

 In any case, investors should attempt to achieve the highest possible return on an after-tax basis.
 Building a tax-efficient investment portfolio can add up to 1% or more in performance over an extended period.